eduardoleao052/Transformer-from-scratch/README.md

 python3 run.py --fine_tune --config=config.py
 ```

-- Note: for fine-tuning, a you can get adventurous with smaller text files.
+> **Note:** For fine-tuning, a you can get adventurous with smaller text files.
 I obtained good results with a ~10K character Bee Gees songs text file.

 </details>
 <details>